The-United-Legend-Tech-Group/Arcana/README.md

-# hr-employee-subsystem
+# HR Employee, Organization Structure and Performance Sub-System
-The sub-system containing the Employee Profile, Organization Structure, Notifications and Performance modules.
+The subsystem for the HR system containing the Employee Profile, Organization Structure and Performance Subsystem.